ovska/FlameCsv/docs/docs/examples.md

 }
 ```

-See @"attribute-configuration#headerless-csv" for more details on how to customize the binding rules.
+See @"attributes#headerless-csv" for more details on how to customize the binding rules.